nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/first-steps-with-studio-technical-documentation-tutorial/custom-content-view-for-documentation-items.md

     *   A filter that can be used in the user interface
     *   A result tab to display the returned documents

-It is now time to add custom behaviors, such as the locking policy we decided initially.
+It is now time to add custom behaviors, such as the locking policy on which we initially decided.

 {{/callout}}